-Students constantly receive informal feedback on their progress in lessons, performance classes, and in many other teaching encounters.
+Students constantly receive informal feedback on their progress in each Principal Study lesson, performance classes, and in many other teaching encounters.
 For formal assessments, we aim for students to receive feedback within three weeks of submission or performance, and often sooner.
 Feedback is uploaded to the virtual learning environment, Moodle, following moderation.